coding-arnav66/Vibe-coded-Projects/README.md

-# Python Projects Collection 🐍✨
+# Python's vibecoded Projects Collection 🐍✨

-A collection of four interactive Python projects showcasing automation, GUI dashboards, and computer vision.
+A collection of interactive Python projects showcasing automation, GUI dashboards, and computer vision.
 Each project is self-contained but follows a clean structure with documentation and requirements.
+**~Created by Arnav Saket(14y/o)**

 ---